Non-small Cell Lung Cancer, NSCLC

 |---|---|---|

-| Overall Response Rate (ORR) As Assessed By Investigators | Up to approximately 58 months | ORR will be defined as the proportion of participants with a documented, confirmed complete response or partial response per RECIST v1.1. |
+| Overall Response Rate (ORR) for Safety Run-In Substudy As Assessed By the Investigator | Response was assessed every 9 weeks from randomization for the first 52 weeks and then every 12 weeks thereafter, up to 38.9 months | ORR is defined as the percentage of participants with a documented, confirmed complete response or partial response per RECIST v1.1. |

-| Duration Of Response (DOR) As Assessed By Investigators | Up to approximately 58 months | DOR will be defined as the time from the first determination of an objective response per RECIST v1.1 until the first documentation of progression or death, whichever occurs first. |
+| Duration Of Response (DOR) for Safety Run-In Substudy As Assessed By the Investigator | Up to 38.9 months | DOR is defined as the time from the first determination of an objective response per RECIST v1.1 until the first documentation of progression or death, whichever occurs first.
+Median DOR was estimated using the Kaplan-Meier method. |

-| Progression-free Survival (PFS) As Assessed By Investigators | Up to approximately 58 months | PFS will be defined as the time from the date of randomization to the date of the first objectively documented tumor progression per RECIST v1.1, or death, whichever occurs first. |
+| Progression-free Survival (PFS) for Safety Run-In Substudy As Assessed By the Investigator | Up to 38.9 months | PFS is defined as the time from the date of randomization to the date of the first objectively documented tumor progression per RECIST v1.1, or death, whichever occurs first.
+Median PFS was estimated using the Kaplan-Meier method. |

 Countries